Sunday, November 26, 2023

 On December 14, “the Defendant’s Campaign filed an election challenge suit in New Mexico at 11:54 a.m., six minutes before the noon deadline, “as a pretext so that there was pending litigation there at the time the fraudulent electors voted.”

-At noon that day the real electors met in their respective states and cast their votes.
+At noon that day the real electors met in their respective states and cast their votes, as required by law.
 Trump had 232.

 Biden had 306.